-26 Nov Checks at the checkouts – make shopping accessible this Christmas
+26 Nov Checks at the checkouts – accessible shopping this Christmas

 Hearing loops are present in many high street stores, but a lack of staff awareness and poor maintenance can mean that customers with hearing loss don’t get the service they need.